5 learning hacks to learn Italian smarter and efficiently

 - Join or start an Italian Language Meet-up in your city

-- Join an Italian Institute of Culture (they are located in the major cities, worldwide)
+- Become a member of the Italian Institute of Culture (they are located in the major cities, worldwide)

-- Hire an Italian Language Coach online (it has never been easier)
+- Work with a professional Italian coach online (it has never been easier)

 - Find and Italian Language Exchange Partner on the apps Tandem or HelloTalk or through the numerous Italian Language Pages & Groups on Facebook.